GlitchedDaKittyCatSchoolaccount/Glitched-Studios-Unblocked-Games-Portable/README.md

 ## overview

-a github repo to deploy your own copy of szvy central
+a github repo to deploy your own copy of Glitched Studios Unblocked Games
 ## instructions

 - run npm i